spring-projects/spring-boot/CONTRIBUTING.md

 None of these is essential for a pull request, but they will all help.
 They can also be added after the original pull request but before a merge.

 * Use the Spring Framework code format conventions.
-Import `eclipse-code-formatter.xml` from the root of the project if you are using Eclipse.
+Import `eclipse-code-formatter.xml` from the `eclipse` folder of the project if you are using Eclipse.
 If using IntelliJ, copy `spring-intellij-code-style.xml` to `~/.IntelliJIdea*/config/codestyles` and select spring-intellij-code-style from Settings -> Code Styles.
 * Make sure all new .java files to have a simple Javadoc class comment with at least an @author tag identifying you, and